apache/incubator-kie-drools/kogito-addons/common/knative/README.md

 and [`K_CE_OVERRIDES`](https://knative.dev/development/developer/eventing/sources/sinkbinding/reference/#cloudevent-overrides)
 environment variables injected by Knative Eventing controllers.

-To wire the Kogito service with a given sink, it requires the [Kogito Cloud Addon](../cloudevents) and [Quarkus HTTP connector](https://quarkus.io/guides/reactive-messaging-http.html) libraries.
+To wire the Kogito service with a given sink, it requires the [Kogito Messaging](../messaging) and [Quarkus HTTP connector](https://quarkus.io/guides/reactive-messaging-http.html) libraries.
 Both are dependencies of this addon.